 The output of the posterior GPS is a three-dimensional array.
 The first dimension is the number of posterior draws for the GPS ($M_1$).
-The second dimension is the number of treatments $T$, and the third dimension is the total sample size.
+The second dimension is the number of treatment $W$, and the third dimension is the total sample size.

-\item Specify the prior distributions of the confounding functions and the number of draws ($M_2$) for the confounding functions $c(w,w',\bm{x})$.
-In this illustrative example, we know the true values of the confounding functions within each stratum of $x_1$, which will be used for the sensitivity analysis.
+\item Specify the prior distributions and the number of draws ($M_2$) for the confounding functions $c(w,w',\bm{x})$.
+In this illustrative simulation example, we use the true values of the confounding functions within each stratum of $x_1$.
+This represents the strategy (i) point mass prior.